KatherineMichel/digital-commonplace/python-tools-and-release-managers.md

 Sphinx/Read the Docs
 https://dont-be-afraid-to-commit.readthedocs.io/en/latest/documentation.html | Documentation using Sphinx and ReadTheDocs.org — Don't be afraid to commit 0.3 documentation

+poetry
+https://twitter.com/llanga/status/986645110518509568 | Łukasz Langa on Twitter: "TIL about https://t.co/BtoFQvaMlW.
+Compared to Pipenv, the cmdline is different, it uses the standard pyproject.toml for configuration instead of the custom Pipfile, and caret dependencies are a usability improvement.
+It will be very interesting to see which will win long term."

 Shields
 https://raw.githubusercontent.com/Rolstenhouse/unofficial-apis/master/README.md | https://shields.io/ | Shields.io: Quality metadata badges for open source projects